Joseph Richardson, Jr.

 Joseph Richardson joined the African-American Studies faculty in August 2006.

-Dr. Richardson received his PhD from Rutgers University-School of Criminal Justice and his bachelor's degree in African and African-American Studies from the University of Virginia.
-He completed a Spencer Foundation post-doctoral research training fellowship at the University at Chicago and NIMH funded clinical post-doctoral research training in substance use, mental health and HIV/AIDS at the Morehouse School of Medicine and the University of North Carolina School of Medicine.
+Dr. Richardson received his PhD in Crminology and Criminal Justice from Rutgers University-School of Criminal Justice and his bachelor's degree in African and African-American Studies from the University of Virginia.
+He completed a Spencer Foundation Post-Doctoral Research Fellowship at the University of Chicago and an NIMH funded clinical post-doctoral research training fellowship in Substance Use, Mental Health and HIV/AIDS in Correctional Healthcare at the Morehouse School of Medicine and the University of North Carolina School of Medicine.
+Dr. Richardson was recently awarded a Joint Appointment in the Department of Anthropology (Anthropology of Health).

 Department of African American Studies